quark-engine/quark-script/CWE-78/README.md

 First, we design a detection rule ``ExternalStringsCommands.json`` to spot on behavior using external strings as commands.

-Next, we use Quark API ``behaviorInstance.getMethodsInArgs()`` to check if any APIs in the caller method for string matching.
+Next, we use Quark API ``behaviorInstance.getMethodsInArgs()`` to get the methods that passed the external command.

-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-78 vulnerability.
+Then we check if the method neutralizes any special elements found in the argument.

-If YES, check if there are any special elements used in string matching for a filter.
-If NO, the APK does not neutralize special elements within the argument, which may cause CWE-78 vulnerability.
+If the neutralization is not complete, then it may cause CWE-78 vulnerability.

 Quark Script CWE-78.py